cguttweb/nuxt-portfolio-blog/content/posts/the-spread-operator.md

 ```

-Since ES2018 the spread operator can now also be used with objects.
+Since ES2018 the spread operator can now also be used with objects:

 ```javascript
 const myObj = {